coosmiin/coosmiin.github.io/_posts/2020-01-31-enable-aspnet-core-api-on-servicefabric-reliable-service-quick-start.markdown

     Using Visual Studio create a new Service Fabric application.
 When asked to configure your first project, select a reliable service (stateless or statefull, it doesn't matter)

-2. Add the following nuget packages to your service: `Microsoft.AspNetCore.Hosting`, `Microsoft.AspNetCore.Mvc.Core`, `Microsoft.AspNetCore.Server.Kestrel`, `Microsoft.ServiceFabric.AspNetCore.Kestrel`
+2. Add the following NuGet packages to your service: `Microsoft.AspNetCore.Hosting`, `Microsoft.AspNetCore.Mvc.Core`, `Microsoft.AspNetCore.Server.Kestrel`, `Microsoft.ServiceFabric.AspNetCore.Kestrel`

 3. Add the `Kestrel` listener